oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

     - **freeform_tags**:  (Optional) free tags to apply to the identity domain. **default_freeform_tags** is used if undefined.

 *identity_domain_groups_configuration*
   - **default_identity_domain_id**: (Optional) defines the identity domain for all groups, unless overriden by *identity_domain_id* attribute within each group.
-This attribute is overloaded: it can be either an identity domain OCID or a reference (a key) to the identity domain OCID.
+This attribute is overloaded: it can be either an existing identity domain OCID (if provisioning the group in an existing identity domain) or the identity domain reference (key) in identity_domains map.
   - **default_defined_tags**: (Optional) defined tags to apply to all resources, unless overriden by *defined_tags* attribute within each resource.
   - **default_freeform_tags**: (Optional) freeform tags to apply to all resources, unless overriden by *freeform_tags* attribute within each resource.
   - **groups**: (Optional) the map of objects that defines groups of users, where each object corresponds to a group resource.